dialchain/dial/specs/README.md

     ]
 }
 ```
-This declaration file can be found on the IPFS Network under the address
+This declaration files is immutable and can be found on the IPFS Network under the content address
 ```json
 "B7NCfE8n7A7h5jYzLRHyzwavpsraT3PogzSJx22P9JYcXMCBifMnbNTh4SaS1mJH76rtPBB3RLBjrw2sqeBPS1boHFsj"
 ```